James-Coughlin/USB-Camera-Tool/README.md

 # USB-Camera-Tool

-Software for using USB cameras attached to the Rocker Platform
+Software for using USB microscope cameras attached to the Rocker Platform

 ## Installation